-Do not use Imdur in case you are taking sildenafil (Viagra, Revatio).
-A dangerous drug interaction could occur, resulting in serious unwanted effects.
-You should not use Imdur if you are allergic to isosorbide mononitrate, isosorbide dinitrate, (Isordil, Dilatrate, Isochron), or nitroglycerin, or when you have early signs and symptoms of a heart attack (chest pain or heavy feeling, pain spreading on the arm or shoulder, nausea, sweating, general ill feeling).
+Do not use Imdur if you are taking sildenafil (Viagra, Revatio).
+A dangerous drug interaction could occur, leading to serious unwanted effects.
+You should not use Imdur in case you are allergic to isosorbide mononitrate, isosorbide dinitrate, (Isordil, Dilatrate, Isochron), or nitroglycerin, or when you have early warning signs of cardiac arrest (chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling).

-To be sure you can safely take Imdur, tell your doctor in case you have any of these other concerns:
+To ensure you can safely take Imdur, tell your medical professional in case you have any of these other difficulties:

 congestive heart failure;

-Tell your medical professional about all other medications you use, especially:
+Tell a medical expert about other medications you use, especially:

-an impotence problems medication such as tadalafil (Cialis) or vardenafil (Levitra);
+an erection dysfunction medication such as tadalafil (Cialis) or vardenafil (Levitra);

-a beta blocker like atenolol (Tenormin, Tenoretic), carvedilol (Coreg), labetalol (Normodyne, Trandate), metoprolol (Dutoprol, Lopressor, Toprol), nadolol (Corgard), propranolol (Inderal, InnoPran), sotalol (Betapace), yet others;
+a beta blocker such as atenolol (Tenormin, Tenoretic), carvedilol (Coreg), labetalol (Normodyne, Trandate), metoprolol (Dutoprol, Lopressor, Toprol), nadolol (Corgard), propranolol (Inderal, InnoPran), sotalol (Betapace), and others;

-heart or blood pressure medicine including amlodipine (Norvasc, Caduet, Exforge, Lotrel, Tekamlo, Tribenzor, Twynsta, Amturnide), diltiazem (Cartia, Cardizem), nifedipine (Nifedical, Procardia), verapamil (Calan, Covera, Isoptin, Verelan), and others.
+heart or blood pressure level medicine such as amlodipine (Norvasc, Caduet, Exforge, Lotrel, Tekamlo, Tribenzor, Twynsta, Amturnide), diltiazem (Cartia, Cardizem), nifedipine (Nifedical, Procardia), verapamil (Calan, Covera, Isoptin, Verelan), among others.

-It is just not known whether Imdur will harm an unborn baby.
-Tell your physician should you be pregnant or prefer to get pregnant with all the this medication.
-It isn't known whether isosorbide mononitrate passes into breast milk or if it may harm a nursing baby.
-Do not use Imdur without telling your physician in case you are breast-feeding an infant.
+It just isn't known whether Imdur will harm an unborn baby.
+Tell your physician if you're pregnant or prefer to conceive while using this medication.
+It isn't known whether isosorbide mononitrate passes into breast milk or if it might harm a nursing baby.
+Do not use Imdur without telling your physician in case you are breast-feeding a baby.

 Airmail: 2-3 business weeks